StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/supports-and-hinges/structuralcurveconnection.md

 >Tension and compression supports act only in a specific direction.
 Tension supports prevent movement in the positive direction of the axis.
 Compression supports prevent movement in the opposite direction.
 Reaction forces point in the reversed direction.
 >Those supports are compression only and tension only.
 >
->Support on a 1D member can be defined by local or global co-ordinate system.
-See the image below for an example of tension only supports.
-They prevent the movement in the direction of local axis of 1D member they are assigned to (in this case an edge of a slab).
+>Support on a 1D member can be defined by a local or global coordinate systems.
+See the image below for an example of tension only support using a local coordinate system.
+They prevent the movement in the positive direction of the local axis of the 1D member they are assigned to (in this case an edge of a slab).
 >
 >![](../.gitbook/assets/21_line_support_directions.png)